-To the knowledge of Pubco's management as of [], 2023, there is no litigation currently pending or contemplated against Pubco, AOI, or any of their respective subsidiaries or their respective officers or directors in their capacity as such or against any of Pubco's, AOI's or any of their respective subsidiaries' property other than two cases involving AOI subsidiaries, Cowcumbla Investments Pty Ltd. and Cootamundra Oilseeds Pty Ltd., filed in the Supreme Court of New South Wales in connection with a related party loan with a former director totaling AUD\$1.2 million.
+To the knowledge of Pubco's management as of the date of this proxy statement/prospectus, there is no litigation currently pending or contemplated against Pubco, AOI, or any of their respective subsidiaries or their respective officers or directors in their capacity as such or against any of Pubco's, AOI's or any of their respective subsidiaries' property other than two cases involving AOI subsidiaries, Cowcumbla Investments Pty Ltd. and Cootamundra Oilseeds Pty Ltd., filed in the Supreme Court of New South Wales in connection with a related party loan with a former director totaling AUD\$12 million.
 As of January 3, 2023, the remaining loan balance is AUD\$378,051 and is expected to fully paid by April 1, 2023.
 AOI does not expect to incur any further costs in relation to the matter, however, the inherent uncertainties of any future litigation, and the ultimate cost and outcome of future litigation cannot be established definitively.